harveybc/timeseries-gan/REFERENCE.md

 ### Feature Engineering and Consistency

 A critical aspect of the SC-VAE-GAN's training stability is ensuring feature consistency between the synthetic data produced by the generator and the real data used to train the discriminator.
-Both data streams must present the same number and order of features to the discriminator.
+In the 23-feature architecture, both data streams present the same 23 base features to the discriminator.

-To address this, the `GeneratorPlugin` incorporates a dedicated method, `prepare_features_for_discriminator`.
+The `GeneratorPlugin` incorporates a streamlined method, `prepare_features_for_discriminator`.
 This method processes raw real data batches before they are fed to the discriminator during training.
 Its responsibilities include:

-1.  **Calculating Technical Indicators**: It applies the same technical indicator calculations (e.g., RSI, MACD, Bollinger Bands) to the real data as those defined for the synthetic data generation process.
-2.  **Generating Cyclical Date/Time Features**: It computes cyclical representations of date and time components (e.g., hour of day, day of week) from the real data's timestamps.
-3.  **Feature Alignment and Ordering**: It ensures that the processed real data contains all 51 features specified in the system configuration (e.g., `full_feature_names_ordered`).
-Any features missing after the previous steps are padded (e.g., with 0.0 if necessary), and all features are arranged in the precise order expected by the discriminator.
+1.  **Base Feature Extraction**: Extracts the first 23 base features from real data, focusing on core financial features (OHLC, market data, sub-periodicity ticks).
+2.  **Feature Padding**: If the input data has fewer than 23 features, it pads with zeros to maintain the expected 23-feature format.
+3.  **Consistent Ordering**: Ensures that the processed real data maintains the same feature order as the generator output.

-By applying this consistent feature engineering pipeline to the real data, the system guarantees that the discriminator receives input with the expected shape (e.g., `(batch_size, sequence_length, 51)`), resolving potential feature mismatch errors and contributing to a more stable and effective adversarial training process.
+By applying this consistent feature preparation pipeline to the real data, the system guarantees that the discriminator receives input with the expected shape (e.g., `(batch_size, sequence_length, 23)`), providing a stable and effective adversarial training process.
 This preparation step is handled within the `TrainingCoordinator` by calling the `generator_plugin.prepare_features_for_discriminator()` method on real data batches.

+### Post-Processing Pipeline

+When full feature sets are needed (e.g., for evaluation or downstream tasks), post-processing is applied after generation:

+1.  **Technical Indicators**: Calculate mathematically correct indicators from the 23 base features (RSI, MACD, EMA, Bollinger Bands, etc.)
+2.  **Datetime Features**: Generate cyclical encodings (hour_sin/cos, day_of_week_sin/cos, etc.) based on timestamps
+3.  **Derived Features**: Any additional features calculated from the 23 base features

+This approach ensures that technical indicators are mathematically accurate rather than AI-generated approximations.

 ### Autoencoder Model Analysis